Attempting to grow your business without marketing intelligence is a lot like driving without directions.

 Rather, it’s an ongoing strategy that requires your entire organization to embrace a data-driven culture and mindset.
 If your business’s key decision-makers aren’t on board, market intelligence will never be a business priority.

-Market intelligence involves collecting and processing a large amount of data– and, if that data is inaccurate or incomplete, it will do little to improve your marketing efforts.
+Market intelligence involves collecting and processing a large amount of data. data is inaccurate or incomplete, it will do little to improve your marketing efforts.

-As we explained earlier, there are many forms of internal and external data that make up market intelligence.
+As we explained earlier, many forms of internal and external data make up market intelligence.
 If you restrict your efforts to one or two of these sources, your understanding of the market will be flawed and underdeveloped.

 If you’ve gotten this far, you know that market intelligence can be complex.
 You may be thinking, “My business doesn’t have the manpower or resources to use market intelligence.”

 On the surface, this level of data collection and analysis may seem like a hassle.
-But, once you incorporate market intelligence into your daily business practices, you’ll begin to make faster decisions.
-Plus, you’ll be confident that each of your decisions will lead your business in the right direction.
+But once you incorporate market intelligence into your daily business practices, you’ll begin to make faster decisions.
+And you’ll be confident that each of your decisions will lead your business in the right direction.

-So, ask yourself this question: if your competitors use market intelligence and your business doesn’t, who will come out on top?
-The answer’s obvious– so take the steps outlined above and make market intelligence a part of your long-term marketing strategy.
+So ask yourself this question: if your competitors use market intelligence and your business doesn’t, who will come out on top?